RITnextHop/website2.0/README.md

 https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-centos-7

+Setup NTP
+---

+NTP is needed to ensure releasing of events and such is accurates

+*assuming* centos 7

+    timedatectl set-ntp true

+    timedatectl set-timezone America/New_York

+    yum -y install ntpd

+    systemctl enable ntpd

+    systemctl start ntpd

 Configure Data
 ---
 The 'Initial Data' directory contains a yaml file of initial website data such as Club Info, Eboard, Past Events, etc. If this file is not imported a superuser must be created and Club Info and eboard must be populated for index page to load.